eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/09-persistent-storage.md

           claimName: notebook
 ```

-A volume definition linked to the persistent volume claim has been added, and the volume then mounted at the directory ``/home/jovyan``.
+A volume definition linked to the persistent volume claim has been added, and the volume then mounted on the directory ``/home/jovyan``.

 Because the existing volume mount for the config map conflicted with where the volume for data storage is being mounted, it was necessary to relocate where the config map was mounted.
 In doing this it was necessary to override the command arguments when the container is started, to reference the configuration from its new location.